MarekGogol/vpsmanager-cli/readme.md

 If you need backup all your websites, databases, nginx configurations and many more, you can use backup tool build in VPS Manager.

-- Backups custom directories as nginx, mysql, etc... everything what you need.
+- Backup custom directories as nginx, mysql, etc... everything what you need.
-- Backups databases into separate files
+- Backup databases into separate files
-- Backups all websites from /var/www (or other directory from configuration)
+- Backup all websites from */var/www* (or other directory from configuration)
 - Automatically removes old backups
     - `Databases:` in 24 hours does not remove any backup.
 After 24 hours keep 1 backup per day in last month period.
 After 1 month backups are deleted.
     - `Custom directories:` in 24 hours does not remove any backup, after 24 hours keep 1 backup per one week.
     - `WWW data:` in 24 hours does not remove any backup, after 24 hours keep 1 backup per one week.
 - Send all local data to remote server
 - You can set how many lates backups should be stored on remote server.
 You don't need store all data, you can choose.
+- Also email notifications in case of error

 ### Backup setp